Chicken Paprikash with a Dollop of Sour Cream

 Serves 4

-8 chicken thighs, skin and fat removed
+8 chicken thighs, skin and fat removed (I call them “naked.”)

-About 3 tablespoons oil (I use peanut)
+About 3 neutral tablespoons oil (I use grapeseed.)

 2 green bell peppers, cut into strips